 Do I need technical expertise or prior radio experience?

-I'll also show you how to start an internet radio station from home!
+I'll also show you how to start an internet radio station for free by self-hosting!

 Taking first things first, let’s begin with: